grezniczek/redcap_survey_auth/README.md

 ![Protection of Public Dashboards](images/public-dashboard-protection.png)

 Endpoint selection uses the configured scheme, hostname, port, and base path.
-It derives the current origin from PHP's server configuration rather than the client-controlled `Host` header.
-Reverse proxies must therefore expose the canonical public server name, port, and scheme to PHP.
+When a reverse proxy is used, configure PHP and REDCap with the canonical public server name, port, and scheme.
 Internal and external URLs can share a hostname if their base paths differ; the more specific matching path takes precedence.
 Requests matching neither configured endpoint are denied.
 Denying external access takes precedence over login protection, including for users who already authenticated.

 Dashboard copies inherit the source dashboard's SurveyAuth settings.
 Copies remain private until those settings are saved, and become public only if REDCap's publication rules permit it.
 REDCap copies reports as non-public; review protection when making a copied report public.

 ## Authentication sessions

 Authorization is stored in the REDCap survey session for the browser making the request.
-Successful login rotates the session identifier and invalidates the previous identifier while retaining needed session data.
-This security update invalidates earlier grants and login forms: participants must reopen the resource and sign in again.
 Sharing a survey, dashboard, or report URL does not share authorization.
-Old URL authentication tokens and calendar-day dashboard/report session flags are no longer accepted.

 - Use one active survey tab at a time.
 Multiple login tabs can authenticate independently without refreshing after another tab opens.
 Completing a survey with final Submit makes REDCap destroy the shared survey session, so other tabs must sign in again; unsaved answers are not automatically restored.
 - Login forms expire after 10 minutes.
 Reopen the resource to obtain a fresh form.